HP-Li/QFT/QFT3.md

 i(\partial_{0}+\sigma\cdot\nabla)\psi_{R}=0.
 \end{aligned}
 $$
-These are called the Weyl equations; they are especially important when treating neutrinos and the theory of weak interactions.
+These are called the *Weyl equations*; they are especially important when treating neutrinos and the theory of weak interactions.
 It is possible to clean up this notation slightly.
 Define
 $$
 	\sigma^{\mu}\equiv(1,\sigma),\quad\bar{\sigma}\equiv(1,-\sigma),